nodesource/nsolid-cf-v3/README.md

 * selecting which version of the N|Solid Runtime to use with your app

-* creating a user-provided service named `nsolid-storage` which will be used to connect your applications using N|Solid to the N|Solid Storage server
+* creating a user-provided service named `nsolid-console` which will be used to connect your applications using N|Solid to the N|Solid Console server

 Authors and Contributors